 Google Sheets & Asana

-Preparing to use Dashboard reporting
+Preparing to use Google Sheet reporting

 If you haven’t used Google Sheets before, we recommend consulting Google’s Help Center and Google Sheets Help Forum.
-This particular article will explain how to run some basic reports with your Asana Dashboard data, but is not intended to explain all the ways you can use Google Sheets.
+This particular article will explain how to run some basic reports with your Asana Portfolio data, but is not intended to explain all the ways you can use Google Sheets.

-Dashboard reporting with Google Sheets gives you countless ways to sort and visualize the work you track in Asana.
+Reporting with Google Sheets gives you countless ways to sort and visualize the work you track in Asana.
 This article will help you get started and provide some inspiration for reports you might want to create.

-Getting started with Dashboard reporting
+Getting started with Portfolio reporting